AN EASY GUIDE TO THE BALCONIES Grampians NATIONAL PARK

 This page may contain affiliate links.
 Read our full disclosure policy for more information.

 One of the most famous stop-offs, in particular, is well worth a visit.
 It’s called the Balconies.
-Trust me; you can’t come to the Grampians and not stopover at this incredible place.
+Trust me; you can’t visit the Grampians and not stopover at this incredible place.
 It’s a well-known local attraction that draws tonnes of visitors every day.
-Locals and tourists alike head up to enjoy it.
-And you can’t blame them.

 It was a definite highlight of my Aussie trip, so I wanted to put together a Balconies lookout guide to help anyone who wants to see it for themselves!
 Planning a trip to the Grampians?
 Thinking about checking out the Balconies?
 Here’s pretty much everything you need to know about visiting the Balconies Grampians National Park.